 1. Go employee-first – and hence customer-first

 Most of us have felt the absence of human interaction during the lockdowns.
 That need for human touch has extended to our expectations from customer support in some ways.
-Brands should respond to this by automating basic and simple tasks and train customer service teams to imbibe empathy in their conversations.
+Brands should respond to this by automating basic and simple tasks and training customer service teams to imbibe empathy in their customer service.
 Here are a few ways brands can ensure to make customer satisfaction their top priority:

 1.1 Invest in agent coaching

 Starbucks suspended its services in 7000+ stores in North America for half a day because CEO Howard Schultz wanted to train his employees on handling unconscious bias.
 The suspension certainly cost Starbucks a lot of money but they saved on future losses that would have occurred due to unhappy customers.
 No doubt, Starbucks is known for not just its coffee but outstanding customer experience.

 Source: A sign alerts customers of stores closing early.

 1.2 Optimize hiring and focus on soft skills